 In the IoT hub pane, enter the following information for your IoT hub:

-Name: It is the name for your IoT hub.
+Name: Enter the name of your IoT hub.
 If the name you enter is valid, a green check mark appears.

-Pricing and scale tier: Select the free F1 tier.
+Pricing and scale tier: Select the F1 - Free tier.
 This option is sufficient for this demo.
-See pricing and scale tier.
+For more information, see the Pricing and scale tier.

 Location: Select the closest location to you where the IoT hub is created.

-Pin the dashboard: Check this option for easy access to your IoT hub from the dashboard.
+Pin to dashboard: Select this option for easy access to your IoT hub from the dashboard.

 Click Create.
-It could take a few minutes for your IoT hub to be created.
+Your IoT hub might take a few minutes to create.
 You can see progress in the Notifications pane.